facelessuser/RegReplace/docs/usage.md

 ```

 ## Custom Replace Plugins
 There are times that a simple regular expression and replace is not enough.
 Since RegReplace uses Python's re regex engine, we can use python code to intercept the replace and do more complex things via a plugin.
+Because this uses Python's re, this will only be applied when doing regex searches (not literal searches).

 In this example we are going to search for dates with the form YYYYMMDD and increment them by one day.